 Myofascial trigger points are a common feature of nearly all pain syndromes, including fibromyalgia, and are characterized by persistent pain, loss of function and movement impairments.
 Treatment may involve manual therapy techniques, including dry needling or injections, correcting biomechanical and postural dysfunction, and restoring normal movement patterns.

-The Advanced courses may be incorporated into a new Maryland-based Orthopedic Fellowship program.
 There are no other course programs in the US that offer the same level of instruction and depth.

 —Sam Anderson, PT, DPT, OCS, MTC, ATC/L, Mesa, AZ